clarkritchie/nexus7/README.md

   * ```./n7p.py completed - 4 tablet(s) in 0:05:01.472792```

   * ```./n7p.py completed - 5 tablet(s) in 0:05:38.462541```

+We've run this script with up to 8 tablets connected by a single USB hub.
+However, with more and more tablets reading or debugging the script's output can get a little tricky.

 ### Platform Compatability
 This script has been run successfully on Mac computers running OS/X 10.8 and 10.9 and a PC running Windows 7 Starter Edition.